 The favorite quotations or advisories suggest our prospects belong to the moments we live in.
 We are told to live, feel, and enjoy the era of the present, rather than being prisoner of the past or future.

 The reality is: our past is an assortment of both joyous, rough, memorable, and learning experiences.
 Whereas, our future lies in the prospect of imagination.

 Imagination is an inspiring concept which is very natural foresight in the life of an individual as well as the society we belong to.
 Civilizations have been created, nourished, and developed on our ability to contemplate about the future.

 No doubt, anxieties, worries or concerns often become parts of our contemplation, but so do the dreams.
 In this package, destiny is created thru our forward-looking karmas of the present which influence our future.
-Progress comes by prospecting at the future.
+Progress comes by prospecting in the future.

 Flights to the future with optimistic imaginations are the thrills and promises of the prospective unknown.

 Prospecting is natural.
 It is a functional activity of our cognitive powers.
 Sighting the future is both a conscious and unconscious activity.
 We can’t stop it while realizing, dealing, or playing with the moments of the present.